 A homemade magic shell recipe you need in your life

 Good morning.
-I’m on my second cup of coffee this morning after sleeping with a sick Elizabeth last night.
+I’m on my second cup of coffee this morning after sleeping with a sick Elizabeth last night since her asthma kicked in.
 We played musical beds, Dan sleeping in Elizabeth’s room with Mary.
 And me, with Elizabeth in our bed.
 Confusing.
 But sleeping with Elizabeth when she’s sick means waking up with her feverish sweaty legs draped over you, covers ripped off, or waking up with her feet in your face.
 She tosses and turns and cries all through the night.
 Fun times.
 We’ve all been there, I know.
 Hence, cup of joe number two.
+Just before we consult a pediatrician like North Raleigh Pediatrics, I’m going to make her a snack to make her feel even just a bit better.

 Speaking of numbers, I’ve been trying to teach Birdy how to count in french.
 Just as she’s getting it down in english I’m throwing in french.
 I wonder if I have her completely confused?
 The girls are learning French with Rosetta Stone this year (and I’m refreshing my french) so it’s always in my mind.
 But I just can’t resist a sweet little two year old counting in french.